hsugawa8651/jupyter_to_scrapbox_gem/README.md

 Specify `scrapbox.json` created by this tool.

+In order to register inline images to GYAZO service (--image or -i option), preset GYAZO's access token to the environment variable GYAZO_TOKEN.
+Refer https://gyazo.com/api for acquiring GYAZO's access token in detail.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.